SanderKnape/blog/content/post/installing-private-git-repositories-npm-install-docker.md

 `docker build --build-arg SSH_KEY=$key -t ssh-test .`

-Run the command and see your private git repository properly being installed.
-Run the command again and see how caching nicely speeds up your build.
+Run the command and see your private git repository correctly being installed.
+Rerun the command and see how caching nicely speeds up your build.

 ## Conclusion
 Always be careful not to store any secrets in your Docker layers.
 In this post I presented two different ways of safely using an SSH key in your Dockerfile.
-I would definitely recommend to try out to the BuildKit approach, as it brings some additional features and performance improvements as well.
+I would definitely recommend trying out to the BuildKit approach, as it brings some additional features and performance improvements as well.